jpocwiar/GeneticVSTComposer/README.md

 Interactive VST Plugin composing tool for generating short melodic lines using genetic algorithms.

 ## Concept
-1. The user defines basic parameters, such as scale, amount of dissonant intervals, dynamics, tonal range, which serve as evaluation metrics for algorithm's fitness function.
+1. The user defines basic parameters, such as scale, time signature, length of a pattern, amount of dissonant intervals, dynamics, tonal range, which serve as evaluation metrics for algorithm's fitness function.
 Search for innovative metrics can be considered.
 2. For given number of generations, the best solutions are created.
 3. Best solution melodies can be trigerred by specific MIDI keys, similarly to NI Kontakt libraries.
 They can as well be further crossovered and mutated according to user's preferences.
 MIDI can as well be dragged into a track.
 4. For specific range of MIDI notes, created riff / melody can be played with different pitches, which should be able to fit to scale if desired.